tarikceylan/js-map-set-basics/README.md

 # JavaScript Map & Set

 This is a personal JavaScript Map & Set study repository.
-For more info about Map & Set, visit [Map and Set](https://javascript.info/map-set)
+For more information about Map & Set, visit [Map and Set](https://javascript.info/map-set)

 ## Map